 The takeaway on productivity tips for technicians

-All in all, these are the 4 easy to implement productivity hack that will help any field service company boost their business.
-Just in case you need a hand with it, we’ve put together a free to download KPI spreadsheet.
+All in all, these are the 4 easy to implement productivity hacks that will help any field service company boost their business.
+Just in case you need a hand with it, we’ve put together a free-to-download KPI spreadsheet.
 Click below to download!